PicCollage Subscribers' Collaging Experience: Lifecycle, Mixed-Methods Research to Deepen Engagement and Usage

 Unlike what the team believed in, the most critical barrier to using paid content wasn’t its appeal for users, but the low customizability of the backgrounds, stickers, and templates (e.g. not being able to change templates’ canvas size or edit the pre-written text).

-Even though template’s low customizability was a major pain point for the subscribers, this project initially wasn’t prioritized because it would require a lot of engineering effort compared to other projects the team wanted to work on.
-As I knew that the team leaned on quantitative data to make strategic decisions, I proposed to conduct a survey to measure the size of the problem to help the team make a more informed decision.
+Even though template’s low customizability was a major pain point for the subscribers, this project initially was deprioritized due to its high engineering effort.
+As I knew that the team leaned on quantitative data to make strategic decisions, I proposed to conduct a survey to measure the size of the problem to make a more informed decision.

 Method selection for feature prioritization

-WHY: The primary goal was to help the team size and compare the impact that multiples projects have on users’ experience
+WHY: The primary goal was to help the team size and compare the impact that multiple projects have on users’ experience

-HOW: Each project on the right was aiming to remove a barrier that subscribers had when using PicCollage.
-In the survey, I asked the respondents to rate if they have experienced each problem, and if so, how serious each problem was based on how likely they would cancel their subscription if this problem persisted.
+HOW: Each project on the right was aiming to remove a pain point.
+In the survey, I asked the respondents to rate if they have experienced each problem, and if so, how serious the problem was.

 OUTCOME: We received 662 responses from subscribers, and the project was prioritized based on the number of subscribers impacted (impact) and how serious this problem was (severity).